santagoy/san-tagoy-neoc/content/posts/sun-shadow.md

 Yes, I know I'm loved, but not by Him.
 Them, yes.
 They're nice—real even.
 Who am I to deny charity.
 The gift horse's mouth?
-Bliss ceases where knowing begins.
+Bliss ends when ignorance is cured.
 I rather not advertise?
-I ain't selling a thing.
+I ain't selling anything.
 I don't yell in Divisoria.
 I've only been there once.

 It's not a transaction?
 Thank God.
 I should